Lima: Religion

 According to the 2007 Peru Census, 82.83% of Lima residents over the age of twelve declared they were Catholic, while 10.90% profess the Evangelical religion, 3.15% belong to other religions and 3.13% do not specify any religious affiliation.
 One of the most prominent Catholic religious manifestations in the capital is the procession of the Señor de Los Milagros (Lord of Miracles), whose image dating from the colonial era goes out in procession through the streets of the city in the month of October of each year.
 The Señor de Los Milagros was named Patron of the city by the Cabildo of Lima in 1715 and Patron of Peru in 2010.

 Sports

-The city and has sports venues for football, golf, volleyball and basketball, many within private clubs.
+The city has sports venues for basketball, golf and volleyball among others, many within private clubs.
 A popular sport among Limenos is fronton, a racquet sport similar to squash invented in Lima.
 The city is home to seven international-class golf links.
 Equestrianism is popular in Lima with private clubs as well as the Hipódromo de Monterrico horse racing track.
 The most popular sport in Lima is football with professional club teams operating in the city.
+The Villa Deportiva Nacional (VIDENA) is the largest sports complex in Peru, located in the district of San Luis.

+Lima features numerous stadiums.
+The largest stadium is the Estadio Monumental "U", which is the largest stadium in Peru and the second largest in South America, with a capacity of 80,093.
+The National Stadium of Peru, also known as the Estadio Nacional, is the country's national stadium.
+It is multi use, with a running track and field, and holds the Olympic Museum.
+It is the most used stadium by Peru in national sports.
+Most of the stadiums in Peru are operated by the Peruvian Institute of Sport (IPD).
+Other stadiums include the Estadio Alejandro Villanueva, and the Estadio Universidad San Marcos.
+The city also features many arenas, such as the Coliseo Amauta and Coliseo Eduardo Dibós.
+The Hipódromo de Monterrico is a horse racing track located in the Santiago de Surco district.

 The historic Plaza de toros de Acho, located in the Rímac District, a few minutes from the Plaza de Armas, holds bullfights yearly.
 The season runs from late October to December.

-Lima is the host of 2019 Pan American Games.
+It also holds concerts, conventions and small football matches.
+The bullring is the oldest in the Americas and the second oldest in the world.
+It has a capacity of 14,000.